Ganeshpuri

 It certainly happened with me.

-The way I see it, with all the negativity in the world, it’s no wonder God guides us to the right people at the right time, to get us to our next step towards enlightenment and happiness.
+The way I see it, with all the negativity in the world, it’s a blessing when we are guided to the right people at the right time, to get us to our next step towards enlightenment and happiness.

-Even though we might not know we needed it when we did, or be able to see its merit at the time, being open to mysterious possibilities and reflecting on these when they happen will often, if not always, move us forward.
+Even though we might not know we needed it when we did, or be able to see its merits at the time, being open to mysterious possibilities and reflecting on these when they happen will often, if not always, move us forward.

 What is spirituality anyway?
 Love, fun, laughter, healing, empathy, compassion, enjoying life, contemplation, insight, seeing the positive in everything, helping others, and trying to do the right thing, to name a few.